-A guide to problems, costs, maintenance and repair for your 2011 Chevrolet Silverado 1500
+A guide to repairs, service, and maintenance costs for your 2011 Chevrolet Silverado 1500

 Will turn key and it is like no power from battery to starter, but have lights, radio, etc. Turn key again or sometimes multiple times, to no avail.
 Then, turn it one more time and it starts.
 Then the next 15 starts, no problem.
 Sometimes hot engine, sometimes cold.